-Understanding the law and the court system can help you not only get through the ordeal, but also get the best chance for your child custody arrangements.
+Understanding the law and the court system can help you not only get through the ordeal but also get the best chance for your child custody arrangements.

 But, says Gonser, “that’s not how it works.
 The court is required to make a custody decision based on the best interest of the child standard, which is in our statute.
-It’s our law, and there’s eight factors.
+It’s our child custody law, and there’s eight factors.
 No matter what, the court has to hear testimony or evidence on all eight before making a decision.
 So it doesn’t matter who files.”

 “You still have a duty to pay child support, even if you don’t see the child or can’t see the child,” Gonser says.
 “They’re totally unrelated.”
 That means, even if the other parent is refusing your visitation, you still have to pay child support.

 Another big misconception many people have about custody cases is that the courts will prefer to give more custody consideration to a mother than a father.
 But, says Gonser, that isn’t the case.
 “Despite what people think, family court is very gender neutral,” he says.

 “They look at it from the viewpoint of the child having a right to have his or her own relationship with the mom and the dad,” Gonser says.
 “Assuming all things are equal, the child should have a right to have whatever relationship they can have with each parent.
 It’s really not about the parents.
-[The court’s] viewpoint is, ‘Should I impede a parent’s right that will impact the child’s chance to have a relationship with the parent?’”
+[The court’s] viewpoint is, ‘Should I impede a parent’s right that will impact the child’s chance to have parenting time and a relationship with the parent?’”

 If you were hoping to have exclusive control and contact with your child but didn’t get it in court, you still have rights.
-In joint legal custody, both parents still have a say in decisions about their child.
+In a joint legal child custody order, both parents still have a say in decisions about their child.
 If your child is to live primarily with the other parent, the court will still establish visitation rights.